tudocomp/tudocomp/README.md

 ## Compiling in release vs debug mode

-Per default, the instructions given above will compile code in debug mode, which will result in slower but better debuggable binaries (They will include optional asserts, debugging log output, etc).
+Per default, the instructions given above will compile code in debug mode, which will result in slower but better debug-able binaries (They will include optional asserts, debugging log output, etc.).

 This is fine except to get usable results from benchmarks.
-For those, you need to initalize the build directory with
+For those, you need to initialize the build directory with
 `cmake -DCMAKE_BUILD_TYPE=Release ..` instead to make it explicit build in optimized release mode.